unixorn/1password-op.plugin.zsh/README.md

 1Password has a command line tool, [op](https://developer.1password.com/docs/cli/get-started/), for accessing secrets in your vaults.

-Load the completions for it and its subcommands.
+This plugin load the completions for `op` and its subcommands.
+It has only been tested on `op` version 2.